My accusers' speeches may have

 please, think of me as if I were a stranger, as you would

 excuse a foreigner if he spoke in his own native language here.
-That, I think, is not an unfair request.
+That is not an unfair request,

-how I speak, which may or may not be customary here in this place, but think only of the
+how I speak, which may or may not be usual here in this place, but think only of the

 justice of my case.
 Pay careful attention to that.
 As it has been